 The Best Practice Hub hosts examples of construction industry best practice sourced from across the UK and Ireland.
 It is related to the Considerate Constructors Scheme’s Code of Considerate Practice, and includes best practice initiatives either already in place or currently being developed.
 Searchable examples include information sourced from registered sites, companies and suppliers, industry bodies, government standards and educational establishments.

-The Best Practice Hub can be used by anyone in the industry including site managers, contractors, suppliers and clients, who are looking to meet and exceed the requirements of the Code of Considerate Practice, achieve a higher score and ultimately improve the image of the construction industry.
+The Best Practice Hub can be used by anyone in the industry including site managers, contractors, suppliers and clients, who are looking to meet and exceed the requirements of the Code of Considerate Practice, achieve a higher score and ultimately improve the standards of considerate construction in the construction industry.
 Examples found on this Hub can be used to generate ideas for your own site or company.

-The Code focuses on five main aspects which are:
+The Code focuses on three main aspects which are:

 The Hub includes quick, easy and cost effective best practice tips, guidance and case studies, which can be implemented on site, whilst also benefitting the overall image of the construction industry.